jasonjurotich/JJ-GAS/SET UP VIM.md

 ## INSTALL YOUCOMPLETEME
 - After you save the .vimrc file, you must go out and then go back in and then run :PluginInstall.
 Then go out and run the following: cd ~/.vim/bundle/YouCompleteMe && python3 install.py --all && cd ~
 - You may have to run :PluginUpdate afterwords before it activates.
 - There is an error that comes out at the end but it does not affect how it works if you are just programming in Node and JS.
-If you need to program in C or C++ you need to follow the instructions here: https://github.com/Valloric/YouCompleteMe#linux-64-bit
+If you need to program in C or C++ you need to follow the instructions here: https://github.com/Valloric/YouCompleteMe#linux-64-bit to get rid of the error.

+## INSTALL VIMPROC AND YOUCOMPLETEME
+- cd ~/.vim/bundle/vimproc.vim && sudo make && cd ~ && cd ~/.vim/bundle/YouCompleteMe && python3 install.py --all && cd ~

 ## KEYBOARD COMBOS FOR VIM
 ```